-MANCHESTER, ENGLAND - APRIL 12: Javier Hernandez of Manchester United competes with Florent Malouda of Chelsea during the UEFA Champions League Quarter Final second leg match between Manchester United and Chelsea at Old Trafford on April 12, 2011 in Manchester, England.
+MANCHESTER, ENGLAND - MAY 08: The Manchester United and Chelsea players walk out prior to the Barclays Premier League match between Manchester United and Chelsea at Old Trafford on May 8, 2011 in Manchester, England.
 (Photo by Alex Livesey/Getty Images)

 Manchester United return to Premier League action on Sunday for a clash with perennial title-contending rival Chelsea FC at Old Trafford.
 The last seven Premier League titles have been shared between these two giants of England.
 The two sides are very familiar with each after battling five times last season -- once in the Community Shield, twice in league play, and twice during the quarter-final of the Champions League.
 The Reds got the better of the Blues during the past campaign by winning the two-legged Champions League tie and also the title-decider at Old Trafford in the Spring.
 The current season is young but three points for either club could be a big statement for 2011-12 Premier League title chase.